SCLW/Circuitry-Based-Sound/readme.md

 ### Logic Control

 In digital electronics, binary numbers are represented by two defined voltage levels that are specified by the used technology and circuit.
-The two signal states "0" and "1" may have various names like , "ON" "OFF", "(logical) high" "(logical) low", "true" "false".
+The two signal states "0" and "1" are also often referred to as "(logical) high" and "(logical) low", "true" and "false" or "ON" and "OFF".
+Therefore, electronic switching processes allowed for logical calculations.

+IMAGE Oscilloscope SQUAREWAVE with EXPLANATION

+In this context, a logic gate is a single input - output device, designed to carry out a specific boolean operation. ..
+Mapped to a voltage level as a function of time, a rectengular waveform is the result.
+Logic gates can than be used to control their output states and hence the performance of the waveform over time.

+Example: NOR
+Voltage controlled inputs

 active low - active high

-The logic states  are therfore
+external wiring

-Voltage controlled inputs
+### unused inputs

 pull-up resistor or pull-down resistor

-### unused inputs

 ### Case

 The case offers a surface with mounting holes for the experimenter boards

+Zhens Design

+Image: CASE with PCBs

 ### Power Supply
 ### Power consumption:

+Measure Power Consumption

 works with 9V guitar effect units PSUs